AtlantaBlack/Express_Note_Taker/README.md

 ## Description

 The Express Note Taker application is a convenient tool to use, whether you are a busy business owner, a receptionist at the medical centre, or a disorganised programming student.
-Write down notes and save them.
-Delete at
+Write down notes and save them, delete them after as needed.

 ## Table of Contents